 - For example, Company XYZ receives $10,000 for a service it will provide over ten months from January to December.
 But the cash has been received in advance by the company.
 In that scenario, the accountant should defer $9,000 from the books of account to a liability account known as “Unearned Revenue” and should only record $1,000 as revenue for that period.
 The remaining amount should be adjusted every month and should be deducted from the Unearned Revenue monthly as the firm to their customers will render the services.

 Here we provide you with the top 6 difference between Accrual and Deferral

 The key difference between Accrual and Deferral are as follows –

 - Accrual of revenue entry is passed by the business to book all the revenue at once.
 Deferral of revenue is generally referring to the spread over of revenue over time.
 Same is the case with expenses as well

 - When a business passes an adjusting entry of accrual, it leads to cash receipt and expenditure.
 Deferral is recognition of receipts and payments after actual cash transaction has occurred

 - Deferral of revenue leads to the creation of a liability as it is in most of the cases is treated as unearned revenue.
 On the other hand, accrual of revenue leads to the creation of asset mostly in the form of accounts receivables

 - An example of deferred revenue is the insurance industry, where customers often pay the money upfront.
 Whereas, accrued revenue is common in the service industry

 Let’s now look at the head to head difference between Accrual and Deferral

-This has a been a guide to the top difference between Accrual and Deferral.
-Here we also discuss the Accrual vs Deferral along with infographics and comparison table.
+This has been a guide to the top difference between Accrual and Deferral.
+Here we also discuss the Accrual vs. Deferral along with infographics and comparison table.
 You may also have a look at the following articles –